Bleed Like Me (song)

-"Bleed Like Me" is a song by American alternative rock band Garbage and the title-track of their fourth studio album (2005).
+"Bleed Like Me" is a song by American rock band Garbage and the title-track of their fourth studio album (2005).
+It was released as the album's second single in North America by Geffen Records imprint Almo Sounds on May 9, 2005.
+It reached number 27 on the Billboard Modern Rock Tracks chart.

-After many reviews highlighted the track as the centrepiece of the Bleed Like Me album, "Bleed Like Me" was released as the album's second single in North America by Geffen Records imprint Almo Sounds.
-Despite previous single "Why Do You Love Me" being an out-of-the-box success at radio and a Hot 100 entry, "Bleed Like Me" received a more muted reception from radio programmers.
 Club mixes of the track sent the remix package into the top ten of the Billboard dance chart.
+The song received positive reviews from critics, who highlighted it as the centrepiece of the album.

 In the United Kingdom, despite initially being scheduled as the second single, "Sex Is Not The Enemy" was released in place of "Bleed Like Me", while in Europe and Australia, the single was replaced with "Run Baby Run".
 Garbage shot music videos for all three singles with director Sophie Muller.

-Song
+Composition

 "Bleed Like Me" was written and recorded during sessions at the band's home base of Smart Studios in Madison, Wisconsin.
 Over the course of 2003, Garbage had been struggling to find a direction for their fourth album.
 Vocalist and primary lyricist Shirley Manson had been struggling with writer's block, while recovering from throat surgery to remove a cyst on her vocal cords.
 Manson found herself inspired after attending a screening of coming-of-age movie Thirteen, having shared similar experiences in her own teenage life.
 However by October, the band's disagreements escalated into a three-month long split and cessation of all recording activity.

 After regrouping in Los Angeles to work with John King on some songs at the beginning of 2004, Garbage were prepared to return to Madison to overcome the difficulties that had derailed the previous years sessions.
 "We came up with a whole slew of songs in the first week...
 Shirley wrote the lyrics to "Sex is Not the Enemy" and "Bleed Like Me"... suddenly words started pouring out of her. " Butch later recalled, "Because we almost lost the band, there was a certain sense of desperation when we got back in the studio.
 Duke and Steve really upped the ante with their guitar playing.
 Shirley's lyrics got much more topical socially and politically."